JiangJinsong/CP3407-myclean-app-group-10/README.md

 # team-project-task-tracker
 Project repo for Practical 1
-# Project Title: Task Tracker App
+# Project Title: My Clean App

 ## Project Overview
 This project is part of Practical 1: Project Setup & GitHub Foundations.
 The goal is to initialize the project and draft an initial plan based on Agile principles.